AntonSkromniy/nestjs-course/README.md

 # nestjs-course

-This repository contains two folders: backend and admin-panel-frontend.
+This repository contains a NestJS backend and a React frontend for a web application.
 The backend folder contains the NestJS application, and the admin-panel-frontend folder contains the React frontend.

 ### Installation